Shopify/statsd-instrument/README.md

   end

   def test_no_udp_traffic
-    # Verifies so StatsD calls at all.
+    # Verifies no StatsD calls occured at all.
     assert_no_statsd_calls do
       do_some_work
     end

-    # Verifies so StatsD calls for the given metric.
+    # Verifies no StatsD calls occured for the given metric.
     assert_no_statsd_calls('metric_name') do
       do_some_work
     end